Entrance gate and fence in the Zakopane style

 Summary

-The Zakopane style, introduced by Stanisław Witkiewicz and promoted by artists such as W. Matlakowski, W. Eljasz-Radzikowski, and J. Wojciechowski, is not only a wonderful contribution to the architecture and art of Poland, but also reflects the rich heritage and culture of Podhale.
-Although its popularity began to fade after Witkiewicz's death, the importance of the Zakopane style remains unchanged.
+The Zakopane style, pioneered by Stanisław Witkiewicz and championed by artists such as W. Matlakowski, W. Eljasz-Radzikowski, and J. Wojciechowski, not only represents a remarkable contribution to Polish architecture and art but also reflects the rich heritage and culture of the Podhale region.
+Although its popularity began to fade after Witkiewicz's death, its significance remains undiminished.

-Creating a gate and fence in the Zakopane style requires a careful combination of traditional craftsmanship and modern techniques.
-The result should be a timeless design that not only defines the boundaries of the property, but also enriches the cultural landscape.
+Creating a Zakopane-style gate and fence requires a careful blend of traditional craftsmanship and modern techniques.
+The result should be a timeless design that not only defines the property's boundaries but also enhances the cultural landscape.